farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-parameters.md

 ### crac-factory {#crac-factory}
 FARAO's [Crac](https://github.com/farao-community/farao-core/blob/master/data/crac/crac-api/src/main/java/com/farao_community/farao/data/crac_api/Crac.java)
 object is actually just an interface, with a default implementation in [CracImpl](https://github.com/farao-community/farao-core/tree/master/data/crac/crac-impl/src/main/java/com/farao_community/farao/data/crac_impl).
 As a FARAO toolbox user, you are allowed to define your own custom Crac implementation.
-This implementation shall be created using a [CracFactory](https://github.com/farao-community/farao-core/blob/master/data/crac/crac-api/src/main/java/com/farao_community/farao/data/crac_api/CracFactory.java).
+This implementation shall be instanced using a [CracFactory](https://github.com/farao-community/farao-core/blob/master/data/crac/crac-api/src/main/java/com/farao_community/farao/data/crac_api/CracFactory.java).
 FARAO's default implementation is [CracImplFactory](https://github.com/farao-community/farao-core/blob/master/data/crac/crac-impl/src/main/java/com/farao_community/farao/data/crac_impl/CracImplFactory.java).
-Parameter "crac-factory" allows the user to define which Crac implementation to use.
-If you do not have a custom implementation
-(which should be the case of almost all users), set it to "CracImplFactory".
+Parameter "crac-factory" allows the user to define which CracFactory implementation (thus which Crac implementation) to use.
+If you do not have a custom implementation (which should be the case of most users), set it to "CracImplFactory".

 ### default-monitored-line-side {#default-monitored-line-side}
 This parameter defines which side(s) of a line the RAO should monitor by default (side is defined as per [PowSyBl](https://www.powsybl.org/pages/documentation/)